JediMindtrick/ramble/README.markdown

 ### Step definitions

 Step definitions can be defined in a plain old javascript files with plain old jQuery, in this case web-steps.js.
-Currently the step definition are expected to throw an error if they cannot be fulfilled, this may change when a solid API is nailed down:
+Currently the step definitions are expected to throw an error if they cannot be fulfilled, this may change when a solid API is nailed down:

     // The value of 'this' is the current ramble context object.
 To gain access to the jQuery collection, use
     // 'this.contents'.